SoarGroup/SoarGroup.github.io/docs/soar_manual/08_SpatialVisualSystem.md

 `intersect` filter and two node filters.
 A **node** filter takes an `id` parameter and returns the scene graph node with that ID as its result.
 Here, the outputs of the `car` and `pole` node filters are fed into the `^a` and `^b` parameters of the filter.
-SVS will update each filter’s output once every decision cycle, at the end of the input phase.
+SVS will update each filter's output once every decision cycle, at the end of the input phase.
 The output of the intersect filter is a boolean value indicating whether the two objects are intersecting.
 This is placed into working memory as the result of the extract command: